 - Bake for 20 – 30 minutes in oven to marry flavors and heat through.
 Sprinkle with chopped cilantro.
 Serve.

-Easy Cornbread Dressing with Chorizo … It’s What’s for Thanksgiving
+Easy Cornbread Chorizo Stuffing … It’s What’s for Thanksgiving